-XML TAG Path Description Codeset Note Example Туре LegData/AircraftInfo/Fuel Type of fuel data. enumeration FuelUplift: the amount of fuel the fuelling company should load on the aircraft.
-FuelOnboard: The amount of fuel the aircraft has in its tanks while on the ramp/stand TripFuel: The amount of fuel the flight planning system predicts the aircraft will burn in flight TakeoffFuel: The amount of fuel the aircraft has in its tanks at takeoff.
-(FuelOnboard less the amount burned to get to start of runway) "FuelOnboard" Type/@extension LegData/AircraftInfo/Fuel A type of fuel not covered by the enumerated values allowed in Fuel/Type Allows an extension to the enumerated values list, by mutual agreement with the users of the message.
+XML TAG Path Description Codeset Note Example TechnicalStopInd LegData TRUE if this stop is a technical stop.
+Defined to be where an aircraft arrives or departs but does not enplane or deplane passengers, cargo or baggage.
+May conduct fuel, catering, crew change, customs or similar operations "true" TechnicalStopInd/@Depa rtureOrArrival LegData Determines whether it is the arrival or departure element of the flight leg to which the TechnicalStopInd data element applies. enumeration Possible values "Arrival", "Departure" "Departure" TPA_Extension Provided to allow extensions to be added by trading partner agreement.
+To enable the provision of data not covered elsewhere in the existing schema required by a specific implementation.
+Please see section 5.2.2 Туре LegData/AircraftInfo/DeadLoad Type of dead load.
+7085 "D" (to indicate crew bags) Туре LegData/AircraftInfo/Fuel Type of fuel data. enumeration FuelUplift: the amount of fuel the fuelling company should load on the aircraft.
+FuelOnboard: The amount of fuel the aircraft has in its tanks while on the ramp/stand.
+TripFuel: The amount of fuel the flight planning system predicts the aircraft will burn in flight.
+TakeoffFuel: The amount of fuel the aircraft has in its tanks at takeoff.
+(FuelOnboard less the amount burned to get to start of runway).
+"FuelOnboard" Type/@extension LegData/AircraftInfo/Fuel A type of fuel not covered by the enumerated values allowed in Fuel/Type Allows an extension to the enumerated values list, by mutual agreement with the users of the message.
 Weight LegData/AircraftInfo/DeadLoad Repeating weight elements to record dead load weight data for an aircraft.
 Load can be cargo, mail etc, as defined in DeadLoad/@Type.
 Provide summary level information to enable ground handling agents to schedule appropriate resources.
 Weight/ @MeasurementUnit LegData/AircraftInfo/DeadLoad Unit of weight measurement enumeration Possible values: "Kilogram", "Pound", "Ton", "Tonne", "Litre", "USGallon", "ImperialGallon" Only "Kilogram", "Pound", "Ton", and "Tonne" valid for DeadLoad.
-"Tonne" Weight LegData/AircraftInfo/Baggage Weight of baggage loaded on the aircraft Weight/ @MeasurementUnit LegData/AircraftInfo/Baggage Unit of weight measurement enumeration Possible values: "Kilogram", "Pound", "Ton", "Tonne", "Litre", "USGallon", "ImperialGallon" Only "Kilogram", "Pound", "Ton", and "Tonne" valid for baggage.
+"Tonne" Weight LegData/AircraftInfo/Baggage Weight of baggage loaded on the aircraft

+XML TAG Path Description Codeset Note Example Weight/ @MeasurementUnit LegData/AircraftInfo/Baggage Unit of weight measurement enumeration Possible values: "Kilogram", "Pound", "Ton", "Tonne", "Litre", "USGallon", "ImperialGallon" Only "Kilogram", "Pound", "Ton", and "Tonne" valid for baggage.
 "Ton"

-2. Message Control Elements
+J2.
+Message Control Elements